trilpai/posts/_posts/2024-05-23-react-state-management.md

 #### How Redux Works

-1. **Create a Store**: The store is created using the `createStore` function.
+1.**Create a Store**: The store is created using the `createStore` function.
 It takes a root reducer as an argument.
     {% highlight javascript %}
     import { createStore } from 'redux';
     const store = createStore(rootReducer);
     {% endhighlight %}

-2. **Define Actions**: Actions are defined as objects.
+2.**Define Actions**: Actions are defined as objects.
 They must have a `type` field, and they can carry additional data.
     {% highlight javascript %}
     const ADD_TODO = 'ADD_TODO';
     const addTodo = (text) => ({